Privacy Policy

 2. Categories of Personal Data Collected

 We collect and process different categories of Personal Data depending on how you interact with the Service.
-The categories described below reflect authenticated access, AI-assisted classification and license determination workflows, lookup tools, the ELENA compliance assistant, logging systems, and security monitoring.
+The categories described below reflect authenticated access, the 7-step Guided Classification Workflow (including Product Info, Compliance Q&A, ELENA Consultation, Classification Review, License, OFAC & Restricted-Party Screening, and Final Report), the Quick Lookup tools, the ELENA compliance assistant, logging systems, and security monitoring.

 2.1 Identity and Account Data